InversionSpaces/gdg-hack-repo/README.md

 - **Document Processing**: Uses Google Cloud Document AI for text extraction and analysis
 - **Question Answering**: Leverages Gemini AI for intelligent responses
 - **UI Framework**: Built with PyQt6 for a modern, responsive interface
-- **Background Processing**: Implements QThread for non-blocking operations

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License